Nicolas-Botelho/leds-tools-public/docs/made/advanced_concepts/2_made_tool_architecture.md

 # Tool Architecture

+This page describes the architecture of the MADE *Tool* (the VS Code extension and CLI).
+It is written for developers who need to understand how the editor, language server and CLI interact with the parser and the application layer.

 The MADE Tool (`leds-tools-made`) is built as a VS Code extension with CLI support, using Langium for DSL processing.

 ## Architecture Overview